June 9th in history:

 A popular substitute for smoking – chewing gum – has made a fortune for the William Wrigley Company, founded in Chicago on April 1st, 1891.
 Wrigley’s didn’t start selling gum until a year after the company was in business.
 Free samples of gum given away with packages of baking powder became more popular than the powder.

 Fictional 19th century critic Jebidiah Atkinson from “Saturday Night Live” could have been an early customer of Wrigley’s gum (but he might not admit to liking it).
-Atkinson is a popular SNL character performed by Taran Killam, born on April 1st, 1982.
+Atkinson was a popular SNL character performed by Taran Killam, born on April 1st, 1982.
 Killam played another 19th century character in “12 Years a Slave,” and in the Broadway musical “Hamilton” (as King George III).

 SNL is produced at New York’s Rockefeller Center, which also houses the MSNBC cable news network.
 MSNBC host Rachel Maddow was born on this day in 1973.